telprotocol/telprotocol/README.md

 ![avatar](/tel.png)

 1.
-The core data is stored in the chain as NFT and is under the full control of the user.

-2.
+CoreData consists of two parts, the NFT (such as the ENS domain name) and the data for the direction setting.
-Telephone Layber: Built on LayerZero, Users can set blacklist
+Users can set blacklist

 3.
 UA, which is a client that users can use to communicate with other users.
 UA is usually implemented on multiple platforms, mobile, PC, and Web.